mysterythemes/mysterythemes-demo-importer/README.txt

 == Upgrade Notice ==
     = 1.0.1 - May 24, 2020 =
-        * Added - navaigation menu id set for widgets data update configuration.
+        * Fixed - Navigation menu issue in widget.